ravipajiyar/Autism-Help/README.md

-# Autism_Mobileapp
+# helping to autism affected person through this app
-this is the mobile app for helping autism affected people
+this is the web app for helping autism affected people